Fortress of Trento: Introduction

 The strategic importance of the city of Trent and its territory becomes evident once the geography of Trentino is examined.
 Not only is the city located along the most important communication route between Lombardy-Veneto and the heart of the Austro-Hungarian Empire, but it also represents the point of convergence of the most important valleys in Trentino.
 Therefore, since the southern front was well protected by the Fortresses of the Quadrilatero (consisting of the cities of Legnago, Mantua, Peschiera, and Verona), any threats would have come from those who decided to go around it by cutting the Adige Valley in two coming from the east (Valsugana) or from the west (Val di Sole, Val di Non, and Giudicarie) to disrupt supplies to the Austrian troops in Veneto.
 Even in the case of advances from the south, the city represented a key barrage between the Italian plain and the Danube valleys.
 These characteristics caused Trento to be transformed into a fortress city in the second half of the 19th century with the gradual building of a continuous ring of forts and barrages all around the city.

 The first manifestation of Trent's military vulnerability occurred in 1703 when, during the War of the Spanish Succession, General Vendôme decided to threaten Austria with an advance through Trent and Tyrol.
-Having defeated the Austrians on Monte Baldo, the French troops pushed on to Trent, besieging and bombarding it for 10 days between September 2 and 12, 1703.
+Having defeated the Austrians on Monte Baldo, the French troops pushed on to Trent, besieging and bombarding it for 10 days between 2 and 12 September 1703.
 Even in the Napoleonic era, the strategic importance of the city had become clear during the Italian Campaign (1796-1797), and it is precisely at that time that the first plans for the transformation of Trent into a stronghold drawn up by the Habsburg General Staff date back.
-Nevertheless, the annexation to the Kingdom of Bavaria (1805) and to the Napoleonic Kingdom of Italy (1810) and the subsequent restoration with the annexation of the whole of Lombardy-Veneto to the Austrian Empire (Congress of Vienna - 1815) interrupted any plans to fortify the region.
+Nevertheless, the annexation to the Kingdom of Bavaria (1805) and to the Napoleonic Kingdom of Italy (1810) and the subsequent restoration with the annexation of the whole of Lombardy-Veneto to the Austrian Empire (Congress of Vienna – 1815) interrupted any plans to fortify the region.
 In the following years, financial limitations and the lack of interest of the Habsburg rulers thwarted the concretization of any fortification project in Trentino.